cqu20160901/Image-Forgery-Detection/README.md

 # Image-Forgery-Detection

-* This is my subject project in the university, which is also the platform of the graduation thesis at the end of my bachelor program.
+* This is my scientific research project in the university, which is also the platform of the graduation thesis at the end of my bachelor program.

 * I and my colleagues have researched on Machine Learning approaches in Forgery Image Detection, under the supervision of Prof.Dr.
 Thuong Le-Tien (https://sites.google.com/site/thuongtienle/home).